 Lake Wales Ridge - Habitat and Management

-Habitats provide the food, water, shelter and space animals need to thrive and reproduce.
-The area features a variety of natural communities critical to wildlife and includes scrub, pine flatwoods, marshes and seepage slopes.
-The WEA is a key part of a mosaic of public lands that protect the unique ecology of the Lake Wales Ridge and link to Fisheating Creek in the south and the Green Swamp in the north.
+Lakes Wales Ridge Wildlife and Environmental Area (WEA) features a variety of natural communities critical to wildlife including scrub, pine flatwoods, marshes and seepage slopes.
+The WEA is a key part of a mosaic of public lands that protect the unique ecology of the Lake Wales Ridge.
+These lands link to Fisheating Creek in the south and the Green Swamp in the north.
 The Royce Unit has one of the largest cutthroat grass (Panicum abscissum) seeps remaining on the Lake Wales Ridge.

 The most distinctive natural community on the Lake Wales Ridge is scrub, home to one of the rarest collections of plants and animals in the world.
 Healthy scrub has the appearance of a miniature forest with trees seldom taller than 10 feet and open patches of sand.
-The WEA contains 20 of 22 federally listed plant species known to occur on the Lake Wales Ridge.
+The WEA contains many of the federally listed plant species known to occur on the Lake Wales Ridge.

 The primary management goal for the Lake Wales Ridge WEA is to protect, restore and maintain native habitats along with the threatened and endangered plant and animal species they support.
 Fire suppression over many years has resulted in declines in populations of many of these species, including the Florida scrub-jay.
 An aggressive prescribed fire program has been instituted to benefit native habitats.